What is alcohol-induced cardiomyopathy?

 Your outlook tends to be better if you can stop drinking entirely.
 However, even reducing your drinking to light or moderate levels is better than continuing to drink heavily.
 Your outlook may also improve depending on other treatments you receive, such as medication or surgery.

 For many people, abstaining from alcohol can lead to a full recovery, especially when your case is less severe.
-However, for others, the effects of alcoholic cardiomyopathy may be life-long.
-Even in cases where people can undergo a heart transplant, individuals with a history of alcoholic cardiomyopathy are more likely to face other health problems down the road.
+However, for others, the effects of alcohol-induced cardiomyopathy may be life-long.
+Even in cases where people can undergo a heart transplant, individuals with a history of alcohol-induced cardiomyopathy are more likely to face other health problems down the road.

 Is this condition fatal?